 Online Reputation Building For Your Medical Practice

-The key to online success in 2018 for any small business, but especially healthcare businesses, is to build your reputation online and establish your credibility.
-Reputation management online is based on the process of creating consistent and thorough listings on directories, review sites, and other local listing sites.
+The key to online success in 2018 for any small business, especially healthcare businesses, is building your reputation online and establishing your credibility.
+Reputation management online is based on creating consistent and thorough listings on directories, review sites, and other local listing sites.
 Some of the key components of a successful reputation management campaign include:

 - Consistent information across your listings—your name, address, and phone number should be the same.